Troubleshooting issues with the installer file (Windows)

 - Operating System: Windows

-Live's installer MSI file may not run correctly or will fail to install if certain Windows services are not set up correctly.
+Live's installer MSI file may not run or may fail to install if certain Windows services are not set up correctly.
 There are a few factors involved in the installation process on Windows.

-Note: You might not need to complete every step, so test the installation each time, by trying to launch the Live installer.
+Note: You might not need to complete every step below, so test the installation each time, by trying to launch the Live installer.

 Step 1: Re-Download

 - Change web-browser (we recommend Chrome or Firefox), and login to your Ableton.com account.

 - Re-download the latest setup file for your version of Live from your account.

 - Once downloaded, use 7-zip to extract the files to a safe, known location.

 Step 2: Update

 - Using Windows Update, make sure that all available updates are installed.